cosmos/sdk-tutorials/academy/2-cosmos-concepts/10-events.md

 ## Subscribing to events

-You can use Tendermint's [WebSocket](https://docs.tendermint.com/v0.34/tendermint-core/subscription.html) to subscribe to events by calling the `subscribe` RPC method.
+You can use CometBFT's [WebSocket](https://docs.tendermint.com/v0.34/tendermint-core/subscription.html) to subscribe to events by calling the `subscribe` RPC method.

 The main `eventCategories` you can subscribe to are: